QUICK TRAIL FACTS

 The distance between Zak Preserve’s parking lot and McKay Road is about 1.7 miles.
 From the trailhead kiosk in McKay Road to Schmid Preserve, it’s about 1.3 miles.
 To reach Dodge Point from McKay Road, it’s about five miles.

 Directions: There are two trail heads.
 For the one on Middle Road, take a right onto Route 27 from Route 1 after passing through Wiscasset.
 In 2.5 miles take a left onto Middle Road.
 Go .9 miles until you see the parking lot and trail head on your right.
 For the trail head off of Old County Road, take Route 27 from Route 1.
-Go 3.1 miles and turn left onto Old County Road.
-The trailhead is .4 mile on your right.
+Go 3.1 miles and turn left onto Old County Road, which turns into a dirt road.
+The trail head is .4 mile on your right.